 Many people with asthma are smoking or vaping cannabis.
 This could be harmful to their lungs and airways, especially in adolescents.

-In the PEACE survey, 53.4% of cannabis users with asthma smoked it.
-Thirty-five percent 35.2% vaped cannabis.
+In the PEACE survey, 53.4% of cannabis users with asthma smoked it, while 35.2% vaped cannabis.
 Further, about half of the cannabis smokers with asthma reported uncontrolled asthma symptoms.

 “It surprised me that over half of the cannabis users in the study who have asthma were smoking it,” says Joanna Zeiger, PhD, principal investigator of the PEACE survey.